Priscilla Hagan

-Priscilla Hagan (born 8 April 1996) is a Ghanaian women's football forward who plays for Slovenian club Olimpija Ljubljana.
+Priscilla Hagan (born 8 April 1996) is a Ghanaian footballer who plays as a forward who plays for Slovenian club Olimpija Ljubljana.
 She is a member of the Ghana women's national team.

 Career

 Club

 In February 2019, Hagan moved to Turkey and joined Konak Belediyespor for the second half of the 2018–19 Turlish Women's First League season.

 International

 Hagan was called up to the Ghana women's national football team, however, could not play at the 2018 Africa Women Cup of Nations due to an injury she suffered at training during the national team's tour in Zambia and Kenya.

 Hagan had another call-up to the team for the 2020 Turkish Women's Cup.